mountaineerbr/shellChatGPT/man/chatgpt.sh.1.md

 work well on empty prompts, thus enabling text generation similar to the completions endpoint.

-Alternatively,
 --

-Use _gpt-4+ models_ and the right instructions.
+Alternatively, use _gpt-4+ models_ and the right instructions.
 -->